-UEP 307 Public Health Practicum is designed to provide students with real-world experiences to develop new skills and enhance insights into multiple health issues, concerns and possible solutions.
+UEP 307 Public Health Practicum is designed to provide students with real-world experiences to develop new skills and enhance insights into multiple health issues, concerns and community based solutions.
+We will also discuss local, state and federal health policy issues.

 Public health is a vast field which includes many focus areas such as health education, policy, environmental health, epidemiology, maternal child health, and nutrition.
 Under supervision of the course instructor and in collaboration with a community proctor, students will partner with a health focused non-profit organization, community clinic, or government agency to develop mutually beneficial community-based learning project(s).
-During the course of the internship, students can expect to be active collaborators in improving the health of the community in the service area of our partner agencies by identifying and linking community members to health, legal and social service resources; developing health education materials and classes; facilitating trainings and workshops on healthy lifestyles; and helping to address any community identified health issue.
+During the course of the internship, students can expect to be active collaborators in improving the health of the community in the service area of our partner agencies by identifying and linking community members to health, legal and social service resources; developing health education materials and classes; facilitating trainings and workshops on healthy lifestyles: and helping to address any community identified health issues.